shubhamkriitr/road_segmentation/README.md

     - Create the optimizer and schedulers
     - Prepare the data loader for training
     - Create the loss function and evaluation metrics
-    - Create output folder in the directory indicated by the `logdir` attribute of the config (default `runs`), and the tensorboard summary writer
+    - Create output folder in the directory indicated by the `logdir` attribute of the config (by default `runs`), and the tensorboard summary writer
     - Prepare batch and epoch callbacks
 - The `run_experiment` method in the pipeline executes training and creates a submission file with segmentations of the test images, using functions from the `mask_to_submission.py` script provided with the project, located in the `submit` directory.